Controls Engineer

 The successful Controls / Automation Engineer will be based from the company’s site in Gloucester where they will work within a small team programming PLC, HMI and Motion Control applications for automated machinery.
 You will work on both new and existing machinery so will be involved in both programming from scratch and modification.

-The role will also require international travel, and you can expect to travel four to five times per year, for two to three weeks at a time.
+The role will also require international travel to client sites, and you can expect to travel four to five times per year, for two to three weeks at a time.
 You will typically travel alongside mechanical service engineers and will ensure any issues that appear after the machinery is rebuilt on customer sites are resolved to customers satisfaction.

 This is a fantastic opportunity for a Controls Engineer to join a reputable company who work with leading manufacturers within the automotive industry.
 The company are offering an exciting role where two days won’t be the same and offer clear paths to develop within your career.